n6/n6-bidule-groups/README.md

 ManualNoteSelect
 ================
 Manually output a MIDI note using a drop down menu.
+Also uses Note_Octave_Select (from Hansje) and ManualNoteValueInput group.
 Great for drones.

 ManualNoteValueInput
 ====================